-To inform Black women with valuable mental health knowledge, to inspire change and growth, and to involve Black women in curating their own impactful and purposeful lives.
+To inform Black women of valuable mental health and spiritual knowledge, to inspire change and growth, and to involve Black women in curating their own spirit-led, abundant, and purposeful lives.

-To become the preeminent mental health resource for Black women.
+To become the preeminent spiritual and mental health resource for Black women.

 - African Americans are 20% more likely to report having serious psychological distress than adult whites.